 with towering mountain peaks, thousands of craters, and deep valleys

 which have never been subject to weathering.
-It is of critical
+The Moon is of critical

 astrophysical importance because its surface contains a fossilized

 history of the early solar system.
 It is also unique as the only

 extraterrestrial body to have been visited by humans.